ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/gen5/guides/field/bw_b2w2-map_insertion.md

 * [Updating the Area Data](#section-5)

 ## Replacing Maps
 First you need to open CTRMap Zone Loader, and select the map you want to replace.
-From this window you want to keep in minding:
+From this window you want to keep in mind:
-1) The Header number
+1) The Zone ID (Header Number in SDSME)
 2) The Matrix
-3) If you map is using textures not present in the original map, then the *Area* value as well
+3) If your map is using textures not present in the original map, then the *Area* value as well

 ![](resources/bw_b2w2-map_insertion/mapinsertion.png)